vinicechin/engineering-product/README.md

 ## 1. How to run this project?

 ### 1.1 Create a WAR file for deployment :

+From the main folder, generate the war file at 'target' folder
 ```
+$ cd product/
 $ mvn clean install
 ```
-A WAR is generated at 'target' folder

 ### 1.2 Start a virtual environment :
-Generate the virtual environment
+From the main folder, generate the virtual environment for production
 ```
+$ cd production_env
 $ vagrant up
 ```

 Enter the virtual environment